amanverma123-prog/DSA_by-Aman/Binary Trees/README.md

 - Alternating traversal direction for zigzag level order
 - Using index manipulation to reverse the order of alternate levels
 - Avoiding an additional stack or repeated vector reversal
+- Using horizontal distance to determine the position of nodes
+- Using BFS to identify the topmost node at each horizontal distance
+- Using a map to store the first node encountered at each horizontal position
+- Understanding how level order traversal helps construct the top view
+- Applying coordinate-based mapping to binary tree view problems

 ---